anuket-project/anuket-specifications/doc/tech/usecases.md

 -	APIs exposed to 3rd party applications.
 -	VNF/CNF Architecture.
 -	Edge deployment locations as they will vary by operator.
--	latency may be vary based on operator transmission type (Microwave,Fixed),a well Transmission network reachability and architecture (Backhaul,front haul, Mid haul).
--	Onboarding of VNF/CNF on edges cloud infrastructure.

 <a name="5.1.4"></a>
 ### 5.1.4 Principle